tom-f-oconnell/pymistake/README.md

 visually apparent where the offending part of *your* code is, as that's the code you most likely want to fix.

-Again in the image above, also note the two debugger prompts.
-There are two prompts, rather than one, because the debugger moved "up" one frame, as described in the previous section.
-If the last line in the traceback was a line in your code, the debugger would not move "up" at all.
+Also in the image above, note the debugger prompt.
+This should have been moved to focus on the part of the code that is highlighted in the modified traceback, so in the example, you can print out the `df` `DataFrame` object.

 ![Example all features disabled](docs/screenshots/disabled.png)